You don't need tensors to understand attention

 Softmax

-The combine function is fixed (not learned) and the only part of the attention mechanism which I don’t know how to explain without linear algebra; sorry.
-The combine function takes the key and value vectors, and then performs the dot product to turn them into a single floating point number; followed by a division by a constant (the square root of 128 for Llama2 7B).
+The combine function is fixed (not learned) and the only part of the attention mechanism which I can’t explain without using linear algebra; sorry.
+The combine function takes the key and value vectors, and then performs the dot product to turn them into a single floating point number; followed by a division with a constant (in Llama2 7B, that constant is the square root of 128).
 I’m not quite sure why this dot product and division is the right thing to do, and maybe there are other strategies that could make sense, but this is what it is.

 Finally, the combine function raises e to the power of the score computed so far.
 This has the effect that the difference between scores gets amplified, so that the value with the highest score gets the vast majority of the attention (even if the score difference to the other values is relatively small).
 This property of putting most of the weight behind the maximum, is why this mechanism is referred to as softmax.